Viking Valhalla 100 Review: The Best-Selling Cue on the Site

 Before your first game, do this: grab a piece of 220-grit sandpaper.
 Scuff the tip surface in a circular motion for about 30 seconds.
 If you have a tip tool (the little round file thing that costs about $8), use it to shape the tip into a nickel-radius dome.
 This takes two minutes and makes the cue play noticeably better.

-After that initial prep, the tip holds up fine for months of casual play.
+After that initial prep, the tip holds up fine for months of regular play.
 If you’re playing three or four times a week, you might want to replace it after six months or so.
 A replacement tip costs about $5 and takes five minutes to glue on.
+The fix is easy enough that it barely counts as a downside.

 Who buys these things?